AAAlimjan/MOOC/README.md

-this is a resource menu, see [Progress](https://github.com/AAAlimjan/Study-Notes-2019/projects) and [Accomplishments](https://github.com/AAAlimjan/Study-Notes-2019/wiki)
+this is a studyproject menu, see [Progress](https://github.com/AAAlimjan/Study-Notes-2019/projects) and [Project-Notes](https://github.com/AAAlimjan/Study-Notes-2019/wiki)

 ------